aboston-SGG/TacticsRPGTutorial/Episode 08/README.md

-# Episode 6: Unit Selection
+# Episode 8: Tile Occupancy

-In this video we adjust our code to allow us to select a unit and move it according to its movement range.
+In this video we add occupancy to our tiles so that our units won't be able to pile on top of each other.

 ## Edited Scripts
 - Tile.cs